In a 22 year period from 1977 to 1999 France built a generating system containing 58 reactors.

 Reference to the future demand in the Northern Territory in the BREE 2014 document shows that by 2050 the state will require 7 TWh of electricity per annum.
 Assuming 70% of this is provided by a reliable low carbon source such as nuclear energy then this equates to two BWRX 300 small nuclear power plants.

-This resolution of this issue is of massive benefit to both Australia’s national security and our environment.
+The resolution of this issue is of massive benefit to both Australia’s national security and our environment.
 As the steady replacement of the fleet of motor cars, motor cycles, light vehicles and buses with electric power takes place, the demand for additional electricity generation will increase rapidly.

 In 2012 Australia consumed 215,570 mega litres of petroleum products in light vehicles, passenger cars and buses.
 In a 2013 report, Australia’s Fuel Security, commissioned by the NRMA found that Australia imports 91 per cent of its fuel, up from around 60 per cent in 2000.